Glass Abstract ‘Just a Sliver Please – Freedom to Flow’ by Amanda Charles

 Glass Abstract Artist

-Amanda Charles Glass Artist began her stellar glass journey by training in ceramics and glass at the University of Hertfordshire.
-She became fascinated by the versatility of glass and the amazing array of ways it was possible to work with glass to create beautiful art.
+Amanda Charles began her stellar glass journey by training in ceramics and glass at the University of Hertfordshire.
+She became fascinated by the versatility of glass and the amazing number of ways to create beautiful art.

 Inspired both by contemporary art movements and the great art movements such as Bauhaus, Amanda Charles Glass abstract art creations focus on geometric and powerful colour contrasts.
 The elaborate detail of her pieces creates both linear and non-linear compositions – a harmonic dissonance if you will.